 Sleep associations happen when your child learns to fall asleep with a certain object or activity.
 Changing sleep associations is all about teaching your child to fall asleep by themselves, without that object or activity.

-Positional head-flattening may happen in a baby who spends too much time lying on the same part of their head.
-You can help to prevent a flat spot from occurring by changing your baby's head position when you put your baby to bed.
-You should always sleep your baby on their back, but from birth you should try to turn their head to a different side at each sleep.
+Positional head-flattening may happen in babies who spend too much time lying on the same part of their head.
+You can help to prevent a flat spot by changing your baby's head position when you put them to bed.